Backpack Guide: How to Choose a Rucksack

 Back & Chest Straps

 Adjustable straps are essential for ensuring a good fit.
 Chest straps ensure the pack is secure and help distribute some of the weight.
-For larger rucksacks you can adjust the height of the straps depending on the length of your back.
-Straps will often be padded for added comfort which is especially important for heavy rucksacks.
+For larger backpacks you can adjust the height of the straps depending on the length of your back.
+Straps will often be padded for added comfort which is especially important for heavy backpacks.

 External Clips & Hooks